 There have generally been only two choices when it comes to satellite television: DIRECTV and DISH.
 Both providers have pros and cons, but the biggest difference probably comes down to the channels they offer.
 If you’re getting satellite TV to watch one or two channels in particular, you’d better make sure that you sign up for the service that offers them.

 DIRECTV is owned by AT&T, which means that if you already have AT&T phone or internet service (or are thinking about getting them), bundling DIRECTV might be a cheap and easy way to get satellite TV.

-DIRECTV also offers a free year of HBO Max to new subscribers, along with other popular cable channels like CINEMAX®, SHOWTIME®, and STARZ®.
+DIRECTV also offers two years of Max to new subscribers, along with other popular cable channels like CINEMAX®, Paramount+ with SHOWTIME®, and STARZ®.

 There are also a few additional perks for those who have both DIRECTV and AT&T wireless.
 Customers who have both services can stream DIRECTV shows over their mobile devices without having that data count toward their streaming allotment.
 If you watch a lot of TV on the go, this might be the plan for you.

 DIRECTV has the best premium content among satellite TV services, but it comes at a cost.
 DIRECTV is a bit more expensive than DISH, especially if you’re paying for all the premium channels like HBO.
 Though the difference in cost may still not be huge, DIRECTV’s monthly cost goes up after the first year.
 You’ll have to decide if the higher price is worth it to you.